- The Basics of How To Start with YouTube: Becoming a Successful YouTuber Needs Time

 Provide content on as many platforms as you can.
 Post cool Instagram stories, breathtaking posts, funny TikToks.
 Build a network of followers and fans even before you hit that “Publish” button on your YouTube Creator Studio for the first time.

-This will give you a definite leg up, and it’s been a tested formula.
+This will give you a definite leg up.

 You’ve done all your preparation, and all your hard job has left you with a niche, some good ideas to get started, and an engaged audience.
 Now, it’s time to get down to work and start producing.

 But what do you need to become a YouTuber?

 Let’s take a quick look at what you’re going to need as an aspiring YouTuber.
 Whether you’re looking for tips on how to become a YouTube beauty influencer, a comedy YouTuber, or just someone who fancies video production, these tips are the best fit for you.

 Tip #6: Start With Your Video Recording Device

 Yes, a video recording device it is.
 Not necessarily a camera; not a DSLR.
 Just a device that films in high quality.
 Many people are wondering how to become a YouTuber with a phone for example.
 And yes, it’s possible.

 You can have the budget and the equipment that could make even Steven Spielberg green with envy.
 You might have the best 4K video camera in the world, but the truth is that it doesn’t really matter.